 Removing the clock

-The clock is held against the wall using a strong magnetic force and a very strong VHB adhesive.
-To remove the clock, slide it down, up or on either of the two sides.
-Remember not to pull the clock or else it may damage either the surface of the wall or that of the clock.
+The clock is held against the wall using a strong magnetic force and a powerful VHB adhesive.
+To remove the clock, slide it down, up, or on either of the two sides.
+Remember not to pull the clock, or else it may damage either the surface of the wall or that of the clock.

 After you remove your clock, you can use NED Magnet with another product in the same place.
-You can also attach the NED Magnet to the clock and hang it on another wall which has an Alpha Steel Tape.
+You can also attach the NED Magnet to the clock and hang it on another wall with an Alpha Steel Tape.

 How to hang a larger clock (more than 1 Kg) without nails or screws and without drilling or damaging the walls?

 Install Steel tapes only on the flat and hard surfaces on the clock and the wall.
-If there are any pins, paper or existing screws on the clock, please remove them before installing the steel tapes.
+If there are any pins, paper, or existing screws on the clock, please remove them before installing the steel tapes.
 Also, please do not install the steel tapes on the existing holes.
-The steel tape needs strong surface to bond with.
-For further details please refer to our blog on common errors while installing KLAPiT.
+The steel tape needs a solid surface to bond with.
+For further details, please refer to our blog on common errors while installing KLAPiT.